Education Research Current About VU Amsterdam NL

 Research

-My work has been published in top international journals such as Organization Studies, Human Relations and Journal of Business Ethics.
-I have received prestigious personal research grants from the Swiss National Science Foundation, the University of St. Gallen and the Dutch government.
+My work has been published in leading international journals such as Organization Studies, Human Relations, and Journal of Business Ethics, and includes contributions to the Oxford Handbook of Identities in Organizations.
+I have received research funding from organizations including the Dutch Research Council (NWO) and the Swiss National Science Foundation.

 Teaching